kookies0901/sumo-simulation/sumo_help.md

-                                        and destination will share a taxi by default --persontrip.taxi.waiting-time TIME  Estimated time for taxi pickup --railway.max-train-length FLOAT     Use FLOAT as a maximum train length when initializing the railway router --replay-rerouting                   Replay exact rerouting sequence from
+                                        and destination will share a taxi by default --persontrip.taxi.waiting-time TIME  Estimated time for taxi pickup --persontrip.ride-public-line        Only use the intended public transport line rather than any alternative line
+                                        that stops at the destination --railway.max-train-length FLOAT     Use FLOAT as a maximum train length when initializing the railway router --replay-rerouting                   Replay exact rerouting sequence from